alexws54tk/dailypush/README.md

 > cd dailypush

-> nano run.sh
+> nano daily.sh

 Replace the capitalized words with your data, save and execute the following commands.

-> chmod +x run.sh
+> chmod +x daily.sh

-> ./run.sh
+> ./daily.sh

 Every dot below this line is the number of times that the tool has been executed.
-A push is executed every minute.
+A push is executed every 10 minutes.

+# Pushes

 ................................................................................................................................................
 ................................................................................................................................................